Snow Depth Days

 While December brought a little first snow to southern MA, the rest of us saw less snow than in November.
 However, we did see a lot of rain - Concord's December 6.93" (all rain) is the fifth highest in its records.
 It was also the third warmest December, 6+° above average and warmest year.

 January finally brought a respectable amount of snow to Sutton.
 Unfortunately the snow was not at all respectable.
 The only decent snowstorm was on the 7th-8th and about 10" of fluff.
-The rest were either nuisance snowfall, most had mixed precip, and some events were all rain.
-I can still see the pattern left by 2.36" of mostly rain on the 9th-10th.
+The rest were either nuisance snowfalls, most had mixed precip, and some events were all rain.
+At the end of the month I could still see the pattern left by 2.36" of mostly rain on the 9th-10th.
 If that had all been snow....

 Daily/Monthly Data